It should be surprising that considering the current investments in PropTech, real estate has been slow to adopt

 Big Data-based Software in Real Estate

 AVMs utilize a hedonic model in their algorithms and a repeat sales index, which helps make the price estimate much more accurate.
 A good AMV will have access to all information relevant to the property in question, such as its sales history and sales data for other similar buildings.
 This process’s effectiveness depends on the data used, as only high-quality data can really be considered reliable and representative.
 However, it’s important to note that an AVM cannot simply physically enter the building to perform the evaluation, which in this case gives humans the edge, as they may spot faults that are otherwise undocumented in the data.

-Automated Valuation Models have more uses beyond that, however, as they can be used as added support by mortgage lenders for equity loan cases.
+Automated Valuation Models have more uses beyond that.
+However, they can be used as added support by mortgage lenders for equity loan cases.
 They’re a great aid in credit risk management, as they provide another layer of evidence of the building’s state that may otherwise be questioned, improving the general confidence score regarding a given piece of real estate.
 It’s also important to note that AVMs aren’t exclusively used to value residential buildings.

 Who uses AVMs?
 Let’s explore real market examples.

 This San Francisco-based agency uses AVMs to estimate a home’s value in the present accurately and predict how it might change in the future.
 To achieve this, the AI draws on a database of over 40 years worth of housing sales data from all around the US.
 The estimates can get very detailed, taking into account things as specific as back porch views.